mabrarov/dockerfile-test/README.md

 Test of [Dockerfile Maven plugin](https://github.com/spotify/dockerfile-maven), which

 * solves [The backlash of chmod/chown/mv in your Dockerfile](https://medium.com/@lmakarov/the-backlash-of-chmod-chown-mv-in-your-dockerfile-f12fe08c0b55)
-  issue in the part of location and permissions by using Maven Assembly plugin and TAR format, i.e. works correctly and uniformly when building on Linux and on Windows (using remote Docker Engine)
+  issue by using Maven Assembly plugin and TAR format, i.e. works correctly and uniformly when building on Linux and on Windows (using remote Docker Engine)
 * uses [Red Hat JBoss EAP 6.4 Docker image](https://access.redhat.com/containers/#/registry.access.redhat.com/jboss-eap-6/eap64-openshift)
   and controls deployment of application, i.e. ensures that application is deployed successfully or stops Docker container with non zero exit code otherwise